starryknight/aspen-cottage-holidays/README.md

 ```
 ## Version 2
-In my second version I would love to be able to make my activities page changeable.
-I would have loved to use a styling library preferrably material UI.
+In my second version I would love to be able to make my activities page create, read update and delete.
+An actual log in would be an important addition.

 ## References